shakfu/py-js/README.md

 make projects
 ```

-After doing the above, the recommended interative development workflow in this repository is to make changes to the source code in the respective project and then `cd py-js/build` and `make`.
+After doing the above, the recommended iterative development workflow is to make changes to the source code in the respective project and then `cd py-js/build` and `make`.
 This will cause cmake to only build modified projects efficiently.

 Note that for some of the less developed externals and more experimental features please don't be surprised if Max seg-faults (especially if you start experimenting with the cython wrapped `api` module which operates on the c-level of the Max SDK).